Destroyers04/Info284_Project/Data Processing/Exploration/aaronVisualize.md

 ## Tasks for Hejung Yu

-Please explore this feature of the dataset:
+Please explore this feature of the dataset: Rundvekt
-(Look at my jupyter notebook to see how i expect it to be done)

 ## Tasks for Tsz Ching

-Please explore this feature of the dataset:
+Please explore this feature of the dataset: Redskap
-(Look at my jupyter notebook to see how i expect it to be done)

 ## Tasks for Sverre-Emil

-Please explore this feature of the dataset:
+Please explore this feature of the dataset: Hovedområde start
-(Look at my jupyter notebook to see how i expect it to be done)